 To insure a response prior to the start of orientation, requests for wheelchair-accessible classroom seating, special parking, or other accommodations necessary for access to the building or class attendance should be submitted (with appropriate documentation) NO LATER THAN AUGUST 10.
 To insure a timely response, requests for accommodations regarding fall examinations should be submitted no later than OCTOBER 15, and for spring examinations no later than MARCH 15.
 Disabilities arising after those deadlines should be brought to Dean Rothman’s attention promptly and will be dealt with as expeditiously as possible.

-However, temporary illnesses, injuries, or family deaths during the reading or examination periods affecting your ability to take a scheduled examination should be brought immediately to Dean Rothman’s attention (353-5671, Room 176, 1st floor), NOT to Dean Farmer and NOT to your instructor.
+However, temporary illnesses, injuries, or family deaths during the reading or examination periods affecting your ability to take a scheduled examination should be brought immediately to Dean Rothman’s attention (353-5671, Room 176, 1st floor), NOT to Dean Chen and NOT to your instructor.

 Questions concerning these matters may be addressed to Dean Rothman.
 You may also contact Gregory Moorehead, the University Director of the Office of Disability Services, at 732-932-8266, The Kreeger Learning Center, Suite 123, 151 College Avenue, New Brunswick, NJ 08901, or visit the Kreeger Office of Disability Services website by clicking here, if you have any questions or concerns regarding compliance with applicable federal and state laws.